susanodii/MKDocs_User_Guide/MKDocs.md

 - Features of MKDocs
 - Requirements for installation of MKDocs
 - Installation of MKDocs
+- Writing your documentations with MKDocs
+- How to choose your theme
+-  How to localize your theme
+-  How to configure your documentation
-- How to deploy MKDocs
+-  How to deploy your docs
 - Conclusion